-Our vision thus embodies the university’s similar charge to change the world and serve the state and nation through education and research programs.
+Our vision thus embodies the university’s charge to change the world and serve the state and nation through education and research programs.

 Plant conservation work at the Center addresses the increasing threats to plant diversity and healthy native ecosystems.
-Ongoing projects include seed collection and banking of Texas plants for various state and national programs, using stored seed for restoration of large landscapes damaged by catastrophic events (fire and floods), conservation and propagation of threatened and endangered plants in collaboration with the U.S. Fish and Wildlife Service, training citizen scientists as part of statewide invasive species identification and control efforts, and conducting plant surveys for the National Park Service and other entities.
+Ongoing projects include seed collection and seed banking of Texas plants for various state and national programs, using stored seed for restoration of large landscapes damaged by catastrophic events (fire and floods), conservation and propagation of threatened and endangered plants in collaboration with the U.S. Fish and Wildlife Service, training citizen scientists as part of statewide invasive species identification and control efforts, and conducting plant surveys for the National Park Service and other entities.

-Ecosystem research at the Center focuses on using native plants and sound design to address environmental problems, particularly water scarcity, climate change and loss of healthy ecosystems.
+Ecological research and design at the Center focuses on using native plants and sound design to address environmental problems, particularly water scarcity, climate change and loss of healthy ecosystems.
 Active projects include studying the impact of prescribed fire on Central Texas ecosystems, combating invasive species and testing the effectiveness of different native plants and growing media in green roofs designed for arid and semi-arid climates.
 A signature accomplishment of the research program is the development of a native turf grass, Habiturf®, a resilient and water-saving alternative to commonly used turf grasses.
 This product is now commercially available as seed.
 The Center’s recently patented SkySystem™ is a planting medium developed specifically for growing native plants on roofs in hot climates.

 Education & Training

 Education is at the core of the Center’s mission.
 Center staff teach classes at the university, while extensive on-site educational programming includes programs and special events for children and adult learners.
 We provide classes for adults on gardening with native plants, art in nature and sustainable landscape practices.
 Various annual educational events also draw adult learners.
-Landscape for Life, an education program based on the sustainability principles of SITES, is a web-based program designed primarily for homeowners.
+Landscape for Life™, an education program based on the sustainability principles of SITES, is a web-based program designed primarily for homeowners.
 The Center hosts numerous professional workshops and conferences and provides professional training in sustainable and ecosystem-based design and other topics with online information and interactive webinars.

 Outreach & Information